FGRibreau/node-request-retry/README.md

   // The below parameters are specific to request-retry
   maxAttempts: 5,   // (default) try 5 times
-  retryDelay: 5000,  // (default) wait for 5s before trying again
+  retryDelay: 5000,  // (default) wait for 5s before trying again. (only used for RetryDelay Strategy)
+  delayStrategy: request.DelayStrategies.RetryDelay, // Use hardcoded value instead of a strategy
   retryStrategy: request.RetryStrategies.HTTPOrNetworkError // (default) retry on 5xx or network errors }, function(err, response, body){
   // this callback will only be called when the request succeeded or after maxAttempts or on error